brittonlaroche/Oracle-Confluent-MongoDB/README.md

 ```
 # Validating Data & Fixing the Connectors

 If you watched the video you may have noticed a rounding error... decimal values for the ORDER_TOTAL were rounded up to what appears to be an numeric value with no precision.
 How do we fix this?
 One might think we need to do a Single Message Tranform (SMT) on the order total field.
-But the SMT won't help here.
+But the SMT alone won't help here.

 https://docs.confluent.io/platform/current/connect/transforms/cast.html
 https://docs.confluent.io/cloud/current/connectors/single-message-transforms.html